geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

             {min:0.1, max: 1, palette: ndviPalette}, 'ndvi');
 {% endhighlight %}

+Annual maximum NDVI across Washington:

 <br>
 <img src="../fig/03_waNDVI.png" border = "10">
 <br><br>

+We can also use this composite image to visualize a true color composite using the RGB bands as we did above:

 {% highlight javascript %}
 // Visualize true color composite